afishhh/http-hammer/README.md

 ### Configuration
 `http-hammer` expects the [TOML](https://toml.io) configuration file to contain a list of tables called `hammer` and two optional tables `cookies` and `headers`.

-The `hammer` tables specify the different API endpoints to test and can have the following properties.
+The `hammer` tables specify the different API endpoints to test and can have the following properties:
 - `uri` the URI of the http endpoint.
 - `count` how many requests to send.
 - (optional) `method` a HTTP method for the hammer requests, default: `GET`.
-- (optional) `cookie` a table of cookie name and value pairs, cookies names and values will both be URL encoded, a cookie can be set to an empty table (`{}`) to remove it (if it was set by the global `cookies` table then it will be overridden).
+- (optional) `cookies` a table of cookie name and value pairs, cookies names and values will both be URL encoded, a cookie can be set to an empty table (`{}`) to remove it (if it was set by the global `cookies` table then it will be overridden).
 - (optional) `headers` a table of header name and value pairs, headers names and values will NOT be URL encoded and thus must be valid HTTP header names and values.
 - (optional) `body` an HTTP body of for the hammer requests, default: empty.
 - (optional) `name` a human readable name that will be displayed while testing, default: `$method $uri`.